-If you can’t be at the World Cup, join in with a toast from home!
+If you’re watching the summer games, join in with a toast from home!
 This recipe for Cantaloupe-Mint Caipirinha Cocktails is a fun, not-quite-classic version of the national cocktail of Brazil.

 To be honest, I wasn’t sure I would like this drink, but I think I’m hooked.
-Really hooked.
-This drink has a fresh, slightly sweet flavor that includes a hint of tart lime.
+If you ask me, this drink deserves a medal!
+Cantaloupe-Mint Caipirinha Cocktails have a fresh, slightly sweet flavor that includes a hint of tart lime.

 Caiprinha is made with cachaça (pronounced ka-SHAH-suh), a distilled liquor made from sugarcane (but don’t confuse it with rum).
 Cachaça has been made in Brazil since the 1500s, so let me sound it out for you: it’s time you give this drink a try!

-One version of this drink we put together – Cantaloupe-Mint Caipirinha Cocktails – takes a little liberty with the simple original.
+Our Cantaloupe-Mint Caipirinha Cocktails take a little liberty with the simple original.
 I’ve been reading up on Caipirinhas, and apparently adding fresh fruit like berries or melon is fairly common, too.

 I like the original recipe, but adding cantaloupe and mint gave these drinks a nice blush color, not to mention a punch of flavor and texture.
 Most recipes for Caipirinhas call for muddling the lime.
 Go for it if you need to relieve some stress (and enjoy a little pulp).
 I simply juiced my limes.

-Cantaloupe-Mint Caipirinha Cocktails perfect to enjoy during the warm weather, and they’re wildly appropriate to drink during this year’s World Cup – no matter who you’re cheering for!
+Cantaloupe-Mint Caipirinha Cocktails are perfect to enjoy during the warm weather, and they’re wildly appropriate to drink during the summer games!

 Cantaloupe- Mint Caipirinha Cocktails